 Have called and received a Free Quote from your Appraiser

-1st: Data Completely Collected
+1st: Data for the Appraisal Completely Collected

 How this data collection for your Equipment Appraisal happens is decided by the Onsite / Virtual / Desktop choice.

 If you have chosen a Virtual or Desktop Appraisal a person on location will need to completely collect the data as requested by the Equipment Appraiser.
 This usually means having that person also shoot GOOD photographs of the equipment.
-Finally that person will need to send the data in a readable format to the Appraiser.
+Finally, that person will need to send the data in a readable format to the Appraiser.

 If you have chosen an Onsite Equipment Appraisal a few things must happen.
 The onsite visit must be scheduled with our Appraiser and your Onsite Contact, who is knowledgeable with the Equipment.
 We try to properly match the Appraiser and the Equipment – this often means travel time for the Appraiser that should be accounted for.
 Once Onsite, the Appraiser gathers the equipment data and will be available to answer general questions about the process.
-During the Onsite Visit we generally will not answer questions about the potential end value – we simply don’t have enough information without researching it first.
+During the Onsite Visit, we generally will not answer questions about the potential end value – we simply don’t have enough information without researching it first.

 2nd: Equipment Appraisal Research